woshidandan/Rethinking-Personalized-Aesthetics-Assessment/README.md

 2. Use `train.py` to train the network.

 * ### **Inference**
-1. Use `inference.py` to train the network.
+1. Use `inference.py` to inference the network.

 * ### **PhysiqueFrame Checkpoint Files**
 1. Download the PhysiqueFrame checkpoint files from [Baidu Netdisk](https://pan.baidu.com/s/1OOt2X30qe93HmW8XJbPbaQ?pwd=n124).